 There are three tax rates under the Austrian VAT Law (1994): the regular rate of 20%, a reduced rate of 10% (books, press) and a third rate of 13% which has been established in the course of a tax reform in 2015.
 The latter specifically applies to cultural institutions, cinemas, theatres and concert tickets, but not to charitable public institutions, such as the national theatres and the Salzburg Festival.
 These institutions are subject to the reduced tax rate, as well as turnover related to artistic activities, museums, botanical gardens or nature parks, as well as services by the Austrian Broadcasting Corporation (ORF), cable TV companies, books, magazines and dailies.
+From 1 July 2020 to 31 December 2020, reduced tax rates were temporarily further reduced to 5% due to the COVID-19 pandemic.
 There is 20% VAT on music CDs.

 The Income Tax Act allows tax deductibility of donations for scientific institutions and federal museums as well as nationwide, private museums.
 A list of cultural institutions from all artistic fields has been added in 2016 to make donations to those tax-deductible as well.